 I am very happy to hear criticisms about the church from within my own congregation since we are the people in a position to change things through expressing concern or simply by being as healthy a member of the church as possible.

-But when someone from outside spends considerable energies criticising the church, I suspect their energies could be used more constructively in addressing aspects of their own life or in working to improve organisations to which they belong.
+But when someone from outside spends considerable energy criticising the church, I suspect their energies could be used more constructively in addressing aspects of their own life or in working to improve organisations to which they themselves belong.

 I find it rather sad that intelligent people who are anti religion waste enormous amounts of energy on arguing against religion.

 Read arguments for defending religion against the accusations of "religion is stupid" and "religion causes war".

 Move from Defending Religion to the main article on questions to consider if you are Thinking of Leaving Christianity (or any religion)